 So, it has to be worth your time, right?
 It has to be pretty speshul.
 And friends, this dressing is both.

-With a base of fresh summer tomatoes, tangy white balsamic, and the perfect pinch of smoky paprika, this dressing has unexpected hints of BLT flavorings that will drive you right over the edge.
+With a base of fresh summer tomatoes, tangy white balsamic, and the perfect pinch of smoky paprika, this dressing has unexpected hints of BLT flavorings that will drive you right over the edge of obsession.
 Lip-smacking BLT tastiness in a vegetarian package.
 Good and good for you!

 So when you take a simple salad with the summer’s best tomatoes, plus crispy cucumbers, fresh herbs, and a light portion of feta cheese, and you pour a smoky, tangy dressing over the top, you’ve got one amazing salad!
 (Or, for us tomato salad lovers, a meal!)